UNDER CONSTRUCTION, this could take a while

 The large goods terminal, if still in action, looks totally underutilised.
 Access to it was through an open and unguarded gate.

-p.s.: I may have to correct this last sentence.
+p.s.: I may have to correct this last paragraph.
 Driving past there, Jan 2020, I noticed a fair amount of activity at the good terminal.
 Perhaps it has been revived somewhat.

 The first church was built